 Paul’s mother was decades ahead of her time with discovering threatening food allergies and fearful eating.
 I spent hours squished in the tiny kitchen, my back pressed into the wall as I sat in front of Paul’s high chair spooning foods I had never heard of in his mouth.

 I did not speak with Paul’s dad.
-He smiled and nodded at me when he walked into his office, and I hurried down the narrow hall.
+He smiled and nodded at me when he walked into his office as I hurried down the narrow hall.
 Paul’s mother asked me to stay in the playroom, which we pretended was not her bedroom, while her husband saw patients in the morning.

 Instead, I would pass the patient time at the playground in Central Park.
 I ran after Paul and listened to the au pairs complain about their host families and speak to one another in their home languages.

 It rained the morning that I carelessly ate the sweets left at Buddha’s feet.
 Paul and I could not make it to the park.
 The hours stuck in the apartment were excruciating.
 Paul’s joyfulness usually softened my boredom and claustrophobia, but that morning, he was cranky.
 As I read to him, he fell asleep.

 I stood up and considered the Buddha.
 For a month I had shared my workspace with the statue, and surprisingly, not given it much attention.